welbornprod/new/README.md

 ===

 **New** dynamically creates new files from templates.
-It's a simple command capable of creating several types of files.
+It's a simple command capable of creating several types of files, mainly focusing on source files (executable scripts and small binary projects).
-I know this been done before.

-Plugins can be created to modify the file after it has been created, such as running `chmod +x` (the `chmodx` plugin), or opening it automatically after creation (the `open` plugin).
-Also, information can be dynamically added to the file during creation (like a date/time).
+Plugins have been created to modify the file after it is created, such as running `chmod +x` (the `chmodx` plugin), or opening it automatically after creation (the `open` plugin).
+Also, information can be dynamically added to the file during creation (like a date/time, author).

 Templates/plugins can be invoked by name and may have their own options.
 A template can be automatically chosen based on the new file's extension.